ad1992/ExcaliReact/README.md

 - **Tailwind CSS** - Utility first CSS framework
 - **Monaco Editor** - VS Code editor in the browser

+### 🤝 Contribution

+New contributions are most welcome.
+This is an experimental project with plenty of room for innovation.

+**Before you start:**  Please open an issue and lets discuss :).

 ## 💖 Made with Love

 Built as a fun experiment to explore the intersection of design and development.